 How hard is AP Computer Science A?

 AP Computer Science A can be challenging, but it is not hard.
-The course provides students with a variety of supports to help them learn and practice the concepts to not only learn the Java programming language well but also prepare them for the AP CSA Exam.
+The course provides students in high school and even middle school with a variety of support to help them learn and practice the concepts to not only learn the Java programming language well but also prepare them for the AP CSA Exam.

 Is AP Computer Science A for beginners?